coveo/platform-client/README.md

 ### Import

-Note, this project is pure ESM, you may need some interop to
+Note, this project is pure ESM, `require` won't work and CommonJS support is limited.

 ```js
 // using default import